davidgasquez/talks/data.md

 ### Why

 - Data talks are mostly algorithm focused
-- Working with data is not easy hard
+- Working with data is not easy
 - I made a lot of mistakes I want to share
 - Data can change everything!
 How?
-- Kaggle main issue
+- The issue with Kaggle is that it provides the CSV.
+You don't have that in real life

 ### The Power of Data